Woman holding shoulder pain outdoors

 Shoulder replacement surgery replaces your severely injured or damaged shoulder joint with artificial components.
 This surgery can replace the painful arthritic cartilage and replace it with smooth metal and plastic components.
 Discomfort is relieved in the new joint, as the prosthesis glides easily and lacks pain receptor fibers.

-State-of-the-Art Care For Injured Shoulders In Austin, TX
+State-of-the-Art Care For Injured Shoulders

 Dr. Seade is a fellowship-trained, board-certified surgeon specializing in the care of shoulders.
 He can treat a wide range of conditions including separated shoulders, rotator cuff tears, SLAP tears, and more.
 In most cases where the patient needs surgery, Dr. Seade will perform arthroscopic shoulder surgery to provide a less invasive approach than traditional open surgery.

-Together with Dr. Burns, they have helped many patients throughout Greater Austin experience the benefits of minimally invasive shoulder surgery.
+Dr. Seade has helped many patients throughout Greater Austin experience the benefits of minimally invasive shoulder surgery.
 Stop living in pain.
 Contact our Austin, TX, location to book a consultation with our orthopedic specialists.

-A Closer Look At Arthroscopic Surgery
+A Closer Look at Arthroscopic Surgery

 Arthroscopic surgery is a frequently performed technique in sports medicine and can be performed on any joint, but is most commonly done on the shoulder, knee, hip, ankle, elbow, and wrist.
 It is a minimally invasive way to repair a joint or tendon.
 Two incisions are made that are much smaller than those used in traditional joint surgeries.
 The arthroscope is inserted through one of the small incisions so the surgeon can view the affected area on a monitor.
 The surgical tools are inserted through the second incision.

-What To Expect During Arthroscopic Tendon Repair
+What to Expect During Arthroscopic Tendon Repair

 Sometimes physical therapy and other non-invasive treatments are not enough to heal shoulder issues like a tendon tear.
 Our orthopedic specialists in Austin, TX, will only recommend surgery if it is the best option for successfully healing your shoulder.